 - Mix.
 Combine flour, yeast, salt, and sugar in the bowl of a stand mixer or bread machine on the DOUGH cycle.
 Add water.
 Mix with a dough hook on low speed until ingredients come together, about 2 minutes.

 - Knead.
-Increase speed to medium and knead for 10-12 minutes until the dough is very smooth and elastic.
+Increase the speed to medium and knead for 10-12 minutes until the dough is very smooth and elastic.
 The dough should be fairly stiff.
-You can also knead by hand, but it will take about 15 minutes at least.
+You can also knead by hand, but it will take at least 15 minutes.

 - Rise.
-Place dough in a lightly greased bowl and cover with greased plastic wrap.
-Let rise in a warm place until doubled, about 1 hour.
+Place the dough in a lightly greased bowl and cover with greased plastic wrap.
+Let it rise in a warm place until doubled, about 1 hour.

 - Divide.
 Turn the dough onto a lightly floured surface.
-Divide into 8 equal pieces.
+Divide into eight equal pieces.
 (This makes a good sandwich size, but 12 or 16 pieces is better for dinner rolls)

 - Shape.
 Form each piece into a tight ball by pulling edges under and pinching to seal.
 Place on two parchment-lined baking sheets.

 - Proof.
-Cover shaped rolls with greased plastic wrap and let rise in a warm place until puffy but not double – about 45 minutes.
+Cover shaped rolls with greased plastic wrap and let rise in a warm place until puffy but not doubled, about 45 minutes.

 - Prepare.
 Brush rolls gently with egg white mixture and sprinkle generously with sesame seeds.